Subaru-PFS/pfs_helpdesk_tutorial/docs/01_02_install_pipe2d.md

 **Step 3**: We should modify the file `$WORKDIR/(username)/pfs_pipe2d/fluxmodeldata-ambre-20230608/scripts/makespectra.py`, and add the following line to the `import` section.

+**NOTE**: If this is a bug, it needs to get fixed in the source; we should not rely on users hacking the source.
+Please file a ticket.

 ```
 from numpy.lib import recfunctions
 ```